Has your poor gut health been causing you to worry incessantly during the day and toss and turn at night? If so, you’re not alone.

 The gut health and mind connection

-A recent Australian study conducted by Deakin University and the Murdoch Children’s Research Institute analysed the behaviour of 201 child subjects in the Barwon Infant Study (BIS).
+An Australian study conducted by Deakin University and the Murdoch Children’s Research Institute analysed the behaviour of 201 child subjects in the Barwon Infant Study (BIS).
 The stool samples of the children were analysed when they were one, six, and 12 months of age.
 The children’s behavioural results were then assessed when they turned two.

 The findings revealed children who had lower amounts of the Prevotella bacteria—which helps convert plant-based nutrients into antioxidants—in their poo at 12 months of age were more likely to develop childhood anxiety than the other subjects.
 The study also revealed that children with less Prevotella bacteria in their gut consumed antibiotics.